 You engage Travelrite International to book this tour on your behalf and you acknowledge that Travelrite Inter-national acts as your agent for the purpose of making contracts between you and the various providers of accommodation, transportation and other services that comprise the tour.
 Travelrite International may without reference to you provide or make available to you, or may as your agent engage any third party to provide or make available to you, any good or service which Travelrite International reasonably believes is necessary for your benefit to maintain the tour itinerary, repatriate you or otherwise accommodate, transport or sustain you in circumstances in which the tour itinerary fails wholly or partly for any reason.
 You appoint Travelrite International your attorney for this purpose.
 You agree to pay Travelrite International any cost thereof and you indemnify Travelrite International in respect of any cost it incurs in this regard.
 Travelrite advises you to obtain travel insurance generally including in respect of the risk that any such good or service may become required.

-How to Book: Bookings can be made by completing a booking form and sending it with a deposit of $1200 per person to:
+How to Book: Bookings can be made by completing a booking form and sending it with a non-refundable deposit of $1200 per person to: